The Peace Destinations

 Topography of Terror

-Built on the former site of the Nazi secret police headquarters, the Topography of Terror is a free open-air and indoor exhibition that documents the crimes of the Nazi regime.
+Built on the former site of the Nazi secret police headquarters, the Topography of Terror is a free exhibition documenting the crimes of the Nazi regime.
+It is detailed, honest, and sometimes difficult, but it is one of the most important Berlin attractions for those who want a deeper understanding of history.

 Berlin Food and Local Flavours